fgahr/aoc2015/README.md

 As I learn more about Python I take the liberty to revisit old solutions.
 For example, I discovered pylint at some point and then performed cleanup on what I had until then, mostly to get a feel for it.
 I also discovered a few language features that way.

 To recreate the results, add your puzzle input for each day in a file named `input.txt` in the corresponding day's subfolder and run the `dayN.py` executable there.
 As far as I can tell, any python 3.7 installation should suffice, no extra libraries required.

+This project is currently on hold but I intend to come back later and finish it.